Vulgate: Authorship

 While the majority of the Vulgate's translation is traditionally attributed to Jerome, the Vulgate has a compound text that is not entirely Jerome's work.

-Jerome's translation of the four Gospels are revisions of Vetus Latina translations he did while having the Greek as reference.
+Jerome's translations of the four Gospels are revisions of his translations of the Vetus Latina using the Greek as reference.

-The Latin translations of the rest of the New Testament are revisions to Vetus Latina texts, considered as being made by Pelagian circles or by Rufinus the Syrian, or by Rufinus of Aquileia.
-Several unrevised (deuterocanonical or non-canonical) books from Vetus Latina Old Testaments also commonly became included in the Vulgate.
+The Latin translations of the rest of the New Testament are revisions to Vetus Latina texts, considered as having been made by Pelagian circles or by Rufinus the Syrian, or by Rufinus of Aquileia.
+Several unrevised (deuterocanonical or non-canonical) books from Vetus Latina Old Testaments were also commonly included in the Vulgate.
 These are: 1 and 2 Maccabees, Wisdom, Sirach or Ecclesiasticus, Baruch and the Letter of Jeremiah.

-Having separately translated the book of Psalms from the Greek Hexapla Septuagint, Jerome translated all of the books of the Jewish Bible—the Hebrew book of Psalms included—from Hebrew himself.
-He also translated the books of Tobit and Judith from Aramaic versions, the additions to the Book of Esther from the Common Septuagint and the additions to the Book of Daniel from the Greek of Theodotion.
+Having separately translated the book of Psalms from the Greek Hexapla Septuagint, Jerome translated all of the books of the Hebrew Bible—the book of Psalms included—from Hebrew.
+He also translated the books of Tobit and Judith from Aramaic versions, the additions to the Book of Esther from the Septuagint and the additions to Daniel from the Greek of Theodotion.

 Content

-The Vulgate is "a composite collection which cannot be identified with only Jerome's work," because the Vulgate contains Vetus Latina texts which are independent from Jerome's work.
+The Vulgate is "a composite collection which cannot be identified with only Jerome's work", because the Vulgate contains Vetus Latina texts which are independent of Jerome's work.

 A famous historical edition of the Vulgate, the Alcuinian pandects from the end of the 700s, contains: